Cyril’s memories of Waterloo, reimagined through art

 Cyril and Postcards from Waterloo

-Cyril is part of the local community who inspired Postcards from Waterloo, a campaign dedicated to celebrate Waterloo, Lambeth and the wider area.
+Cyril is part of the local community who inspired Postcards from Waterloo, a campaign launched to celebrate Waterloo, Lambeth and the wider area.

 In collaboration with Morley College London, we’re unearthing memories of Waterloo to be reimagined into portraits or illustrations.
-These unique pieces of artwork will then be displayed in a celebratory exhibition in summer 2023.
+These unique pieces of artwork will then be displayed in a celebratory exhibition in July 2023 at Morley Gallery.

-Vicky Long of Studio Long, is on the Advanced Painting course at Morley College London, and was selected to translate Cyril’s memories of Waterloo into art.
+Victoria Long of Studio Long, is studying Advanced Painting at Morley College London, and was selected to translate Cyril’s memories of Waterloo into art.
+Victoria connected with Cyril as the portrait progressed.
+She said:

 The result is an exceptional piece that showcases Cyril’s story.
-The clock hangs by Cyril’s desk in Elizabeth House and in the picture references the passing of time, while bearing symbols of central London.
-The 159 bus refers to Cyril’s daily journey into Waterloo while the blue, pink and yellow colours are drawn from the graffiti admired by Cyril in Leake Street tunnel.
-The yellow is also a nod to the colour of Cyril’s security jacket, the blue to the sky and Thames as well as to Waterloo Station.
-In amongst crowds of commuters and visitors is Cyril’s portrait, smiling wistfully at the memories he has made over time.
+The clock references the passing of time, while bearing symbols of central London.
+The 159 bus refers to Cyril’s journey into Waterloo while the colours represent Leake Street tunnel.
+The blues and soft greens are also a subtle nod to Waterloo Station and the river Thames.
+In amongst it all is Cyril’s portrait, smiling wistfully at the memories he has made over time.

 Want to receive a piece of art, inspired by your memories?